-Names of urban districts, roads and streets are likely to would unlikely be registrable objectionable as signs designating geographical origin if they are not actual or likely sources for the goods, or sites for sales of goods, or locations for services.
+Names of urban districts, roads and streets would unlikely be objectionable as signs designating geographical origin if they are not actual or likely sources for the goods, or sites for sales of goods, or locations for services.

 - SOHO for clothing: distinctive. - OXFORD STREET for consumer goods: not distinctive. - SAVILE ROW for spectacle frames and eyeglasses: not distinctive, see Savile Row [1998] RPC 155 at 163, 164.